The Kodaira dimension of even-dimensional ball quotients: Strategy of the proof

 \begin{rem} The assumption that $n$ is even in the main theorem stems from technical constraints in the construction of cusp forms.
 Specifically, there are at least two main issues.
 First, there is the problem of the cuspidality of automorphic representations.
-Since the group $\Gamma_L$ contains $-1$ when $n$ is odd, there are no modular forms of weight $n$.
+Since the group $\Gamma_L$ contains $-1$ when $n$ is odd, there are no modular forms of weight $n$ with respect to $\Gamma_L$.
 This forces us to consider modular forms of weight less than $n$, while automorphic representations generated by such square-integrable modular forms are, in general, not cuspidal.
 Second, there are complications arising from the structure of unitary groups.
 In the case where $n$ is odd, the local groups $\bbG(\bbQ_v)$ are not necessarily quasi-split at all places $v$ in general.
-This makes it more difficult to ensure that the local representation $\pi_v$ has a nontrivial $K_v$-invariant vector for a finite place $v$. \end{rem}
+This makes it more difficult to ensure that the local representation $\pi_v$ has a nontrivial $K_v$-invariant vector for a finite place $v$.
+Moreover, for even $D$, one may expect a similar construction to work; however, determining the level of the resulting cusp form in that case requires a refined analysis of special maximal compact subgroups at primes above $2$, which goes beyond the scope of the present paper. \end{rem}